SoySauceZhu/COMP201/docs/COMP207.md

 - store XML file as attribute
 - shred XML attributes, then store each (in shredded form)
-- sotre a schema-independent form
+- store a schema-independent form
       - Each row is an attribute, i.e `(parent, child, datatype, data)`
+- Storing the full XML tree in the database

 ### DTD document type definition